 KIDS = Primarily intended for kid fiddlers (ages 5-18, say).
 Of course, kids are welcome to attend any sessions they want at Fiddle Hell.
 Adults may attend kids' sessions, but hang out in the back and play it cool.

-MINI CONCERT = Sit back and listen.
-Most of these have three instructors playing, for about 20 minutes each.
+CONCERT = Sit back and listen.
+Many of these have three instructors playing, for about 20 minutes each.

 DROP IN = A teaching session where your questions are answered.
 Drop in for a few minutes or stay the whole time.